28mm/sicp-in-elisp/README.md

 # sicp-in-elisp

-SICP Exercises Implemented in Emacs Lisp
+Exercises from [Structure and Interpretation of Computer Programs (2e)](https://sarabander.github.io/sicp/), implemented in Emacs Lisp, rather than Scheme.

+For fun and edification.